9 Blogging Best Practices for Nonprofit Organizations

 • Social media.
 Share your posts on platforms like Facebook, LinkedIn, and Instagram.
 Foster engagement by responding to comments and asking supporters to share the post with their networks.

 • Google Ads.
 Google Ads are the paid advertisements that appear at the top of Google search results.
-Use these ads to promote your blog posts to an audience of individuals who are searching for terms related to your nonprofit.
+Use these ads to promote your blog posts to individuals who are searching for terms related to your nonprofit.
 As a nonprofit, you may also be eligible for the Google Ad Grant, which provides organizations with a free $10,000 per month in Google Ad spend.

 Eric-Burger